Posterior convergence rates for estimating large precision matrices using graphical models: Introduction

-There are only a few relevant work in Bayesian inference for such kind of problems.
-Ghosal \cite{ghosal2000asymptotic} studied asymptotic normality of posterior distributions for exponential families when the dimension $p \rightarrow \infty$, but restricting to $p \ll n$.
-Recently, Pati et al. \cite{pati2012factor} considered sparse Bayesian factor models for dimensionality reduction in high dimensional problems and showed consistency in the $L_2$-operator norm (also known as the spectral norm) by using a point mass mixture prior on the factor loadings, assuming such a factor model representation of the true covariance matrix.
+There are only a few convergence results available in the Bayesian setting for estimating large covariance or precision matrices.
+Ghosal \cite{ghosal2000asymptotic} studied asymptotic normality of posterior distributions for exponential families (which include the multivariate normal scale family) when the dimension $p \rightarrow\infty$, but restricting to the situation $p \ll n$.
+Recently, Pati et al. \cite {pati2012factor} considered sparse Bayesian factor models for dimensionality reduction in high dimensional problems and showed consistency in the $L_2$-operator norm (also known as the spectral norm) by using a point mass mixture prior on the factor loadings, assuming such a factor model representation for the true covariance matrix.

-Graphical models \cite{lauritzen1996graphical} serve as an excellent tool in sparse covariance or inverse covariance estimation; see \cite{dobra2004sparse, meinshausen2006high, yuan2007model, friedman2008sparse}, as they capture the conditional dependency between the variables by means of a graph.
-Bayesian methods for inference using graphical models have also been developed, as in \cite{roverato2000cholesky, atay2005monte, letac2007wishart}.
+Graphical models \cite{lauritzen1996graphical} provide an excellent tool for sparse covariance or inverse covariance estimation; see \cite{dobra2004sparse, meinshausen2006high, yuan2007model, friedman2008sparse}, as they capture the conditional dependence between the variables by means of a graph.
+Bayesian methods for inference using graphical models have also been developed, as in \cite {roverato2000cholesky, atay2005monte, letac2007wishart}.
 For a complete graph corresponding to the saturated model, clearly the Wishart distribution is the conjugate prior for the precision matrix $\bOmega$.
 For an incomplete decomposable graph, a conjugate family of priors is given by the $G$-Wishart prior \cite{roverato2000cholesky}.
 The equivalent prior on the covariance matrix is termed as the hyper inverse Wishart distribution in \cite{dawid1993hyper}.
 Letac and Massam \cite{letac2007wishart} introduced a more general family of conjugate priors for the precision matrix, known as the $W_{P_G}$-Wishart family of distributions, which also has the conjugacy property.
-The properties of this family of distribution were further explored in \cite{rajaratnam2008flexible}.
-Rajaratnam et al. \cite{rajaratnam2008flexible} also obtained expressions for Bayes estimators under different loss functions.
+The properties of this family of distribution were further explored in \cite {rajaratnam2008flexible}.
+Rajaratnam et al. \cite {rajaratnam2008flexible} also obtained expressions for Bayes estimators under different loss functions.